Skip to content

 7. New York University

-• Brief Description: NYU is a world-renowned private research university in New York City, offering top programs in arts, business, and law.
+• Brief Description: NYU is a world-renowned private research university in New York City with top programs in arts, business, and law.

 8. University of North Carolina at Chapel Hill

-• Brief Description: UNC-Chapel Hill, one of the oldest public universities in the U.S., offers world-class academics and research opportunities.
+• Brief Description: UNC-Chapel Hill is one of the oldest public universities in the US, and it offers world-class academics and research opportunities.

 • Average ACT Composite: 29-34